ppy/osu-wiki/wiki/Glossary/en.md

 ### Restricted Mode

 Restricted mode is a state automatically applied to accounts that are suspected to breaking the [TOS](/legal/terms).
-Submitted scores of gameplay are not allowed publically displayed.
+Submitted scores of gameplay are not allowed publicly displayed.

 For more info, see [What is "restricted" mode, exactly?](/wiki/Help_Center#what-is-"restricted"-mode,-exactly?).